publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch38/schII/ptC/m__us_usc_t7_s1635j.md

                 (ii) __Price distributions__

-                    The information published by the Secretary under clause (i) shall include a distribution of net prices in the range between and including the lowest net price and the highest net price reported.
-The publication shall include a delineation of the number of barrows and gilts at each reported price level or, at the option of the Secretary, the number of barrows and gilts within each of a series of reasonable price bands within the range of prices.
+                The information published by the Secretary under clause (i) shall include—

+                    (I) a distribution of net prices in the range between and including the lowest net price and the highest net price reported;

+                    (II) a delineation of the number of barrows and gilts at each reported price level or, at the option of the Secretary, the number of barrows and gilts within each of a series of reasonable price bands within the range of prices; and

+                    (III) the total number and weighted average price of barrows and gilts purchased through negotiated purchases and negotiated formula purchases.

         (2) __Morning report__